Skip to content

 Subject warps or melts: the requested motion is too big or guidance is too high.
 Ask for smaller, believable movement and lower guidance.

-Almost no movement: the prompt is too vague or guidance too low.
+Almost no movement: the prompt is too vague (or the motion doesn't exist for this model without a LoRA) or guidance is too low.
 Use a concrete action verb and nudge guidance up.

 Stretched or wrong shape: your dimensions aren't a supported size for the aspect ratio.
 Fix the resolution.

-Flicker and grain: usually a soft source image.
-Start from a sharper picture — motion won't hide input noise, it multiplies it.
+Flicker and grain: usually a bad-quality source image.
+Start from a high-quality picture.
+Motion won't hide input noise, it multiplies it.

 Where to go next